viclarsson/react-experiments/src/react-notification/README.md

 * easy to add to an existing project

 The result is a React Context based system with the possibility to easily create notifications to containers, and easily display them in the UI.
+The system can easily be hooked up to Redux by adding the store as a prop and use the following actions:
+  - `REGISTER_NOTIFICATION`
+  - `REMOVE_NOTIFICATION`

+*The API is used the exact same way for when using Redux.*

 Common scenarios that this approach tries to cover:
 * notifications that are informative and are removed automatically